Which CBD Method Is Right for You?

 ●CBD Isolate: CBD isolate contains only the CBD compound, as other compounds and substances in the cannabis plant are intentionally removed from the formulation.
 This type of CBD typically almost always comes from the hemp plant since hemp contains almost no THC.

-At Soji Health, we offer full spectrum hemp CBD products, because we believe this is the most beneficial formulation of CBD available today.
+At Soji Health, we offer broad spectrum hemp CBD products, because we believe this is the most beneficial formulation of legal CBD available today.

 How to Take CBD